 The author concludes that deficiencies in interpersonal intelligence must be diagnosed and treated at an early age, because interpersonal intelligence is at least as valuable as other types of intelligence.
 But what if “treating” such deficiencies creates other problems, such as hitherto nonexistent deficiencies in verbal-linguistic or logical-mathematical intelligence?
 The course of action recommended assumes that the benefits of treatment will outweigh the risks, with is not entirely warranted.

 Let’s say you cannot prephrase an abstract way to formulate the answer to a Flaw question.
 You can still look at the five answer choices and ask yourself, “Would I say this to attack the author’s conclusion?”

-Answer choice (A) is incorrect, because the author never suggested that proper diagnosis and treatment of deficiencies in interpersonal intelligence would be sufficient to eliminate them.
+Incorrect.
+This is because the author never suggested that proper diagnosis and treatment of deficiencies in interpersonal intelligence would be sufficient to eliminate them.

-Answer choice (D) may be attractive, because appealing to someone’s authority would classify as a flaw in the reasoning.
+Although this option may be attractive, it’s because appealing to someone’s authority would classify as a flaw in the reasoning.
 Note, however, that this would only be a problem if the author assumed that the expertise or authority appealed to is valid and reliable.
 In this case, the author was careful to qualify her conclusion: “if these experts are correct.”
 The author did not assume that they are correct.

-Answer choice (E) is the Opposite answer.
+Incorrect.
+This is the opposite answer.
 The possibility that the benefits of the proposed course of action might outweigh its costs would strengthen the argument, not weaken it.
 If you think about it, answer choice (E) describes an assumption upon which the argument depends.
 It would have been the correct answer choice if the question stem had been worded in the following way: